ambossIconambossIcon

 • JNA is known to recur after surgery.

-• Most recurrences occur within four years after surgery and hence, annual/biannual follow-up is required for at least five years.
+• Most recurrences occur within four years after surgery; annual/biannual follow-up is required for at least five years.

 References:[3]